olemb/dbfread/README.rst

 -------------

 InvalidValue
-    This is a subclass of byte array.
-It can be used to return invalid values that can be detected as such.
-It is currently not used in the library, but ``examples/invalid_values.py`` is an example of how it can be used.
+    A byte string (subclass of ``bytes``) that can be used for invalid values instead of raising an exception.
+This is currently not used by the library but can be useful for custom parsing.
+See ``examples/invalid_values.py``.

 Importing data with Dataset or dbf2sqlite